Agile Testing Metrics: What Are They, Why To Use it in Software Testing?

 This will measure the ability of your software testing process and make improvements where needed.
 For example, This will measure how many defects have been identified, how many were fixed, and how much time was taken to fix them.

-These metrics measure the project itself, keeping an eye on aspects such as the schedule, budget, productivity, etc. With these metrics, you should get an overview of how the project is progressing and whether it’s going in the direction you want.
+These metrics measure the project, keeping an eye on the schedule, budget, productivity, etc. With these metrics, you should get an overview of how the project is progressing and whether it’s going in the direction you want.

 These metrics measure how well your team works to get the project tested and completed.
-That will identify whether they’re working on a schedule, the defects coming up, and so on.
-This will all affect the quality of the finished product, so it’s something that you want to be tracking.
+That will identify whether they’re working on a schedule, the upcoming defects, etc. This will all affect the quality of the finished product, so it’s something that you want to be tracking.

 The Importance of Agile Testing Metrics:

 Using these metrics isn’t just crucial for your software and your business.
-With this data, you’ll be able to make more informed decisions about the software you make and other projects you start working on.
+With this data, you can make more informed decisions about the software you make and other projects you start working on.

 It also helps investors make decisions, as they’ll have more data from you on the projects you’re working on.
 When you start planning those future projects, you have plenty of data that will show you what’s worked in the past and what hasn’t, so you can start creating new software with an advantage.